alisha4035/FinalReport/README.md

 9. Now deploy your application using the following command: cdk deploy

-10. Once your application is successfully deployed, check CodeCommit and Code Build to ensure your project files and build project exists.
+10. Once your application is successfully deployed, validate that all resources were created, and the pipeline was properly built.

-11. Once you see it being successfully built, and a new artifact uploaded into the S3 artifact bucket, you’re ready to continue working on the next stage of the project.
+11. After ensuring everything works properly, make sure you delete all resources you’ve created to avoid unnecessary charges.